Jonny Bairstow

 Jonathan Marc Bairstow (born 26 September 1989) is an English cricketer who played internationally for England in all formats as a right-handed wicket-keeper-batter.
-In domestic cricket, he has played for Yorkshire County Cricket Club since 2009.
-He has also played for Sunrisers Hyderabad, Punjab Kings, and Mumbai Indians in the Indian Premier League (IPL).

-Bairstow made his One Day International (ODI) and Twenty20 International (T20I) debuts in 2011, and his Test debut in 2012.
-With Ben Stokes, he holds the world record for the highest sixth-wicket partnership in Test cricket: 399 against South Africa during England's 2015–16 tour.
+He represents Yorkshire in domestic cricket and London Spirit in The Hundred.
 Bairstow was part of the England team that won the 2019 Cricket World Cup.

 Early life

 Jonny Bairstow was born on 26 September 1989 in Bradford, West Yorkshire.
 His mother, Janet, became the first female vice-president of Yorkshire County Cricket Club in 2020.
 His father was David Bairstow, who played as a wicket-keeper for both Yorkshire and England.
-David died in 1998 when Jonny was eight years old, but he had taught Jonny how to play cricket and has remained a lasting inspiration.
+David died by suicide in 1998 when Jonny was eight years old, but he had taught Jonny how to play cricket and has remained a lasting inspiration.
 Jonny has a sister, Rebecca, and their elder half-brother is former Derbyshire player Andrew Bairstow.